joelberkeley/spidr/tutorials/HowSpidrWorks.md

 !!!!!!!!!!!
 In this para, how to explain why `Graph` is over `List Expr` not just `Nat`.

  In either of these approaches, we need a notion of state to unambiguously label nodes.
 Idris is a purely functional language, which means effects, including state, are explicit.
 In spidr, this state is expressed with the `Graph` type constructor, which is essentially a `State` over our topologically-sorted list.
 Put another way, `Graph` is the _effect_ of adding nodes to a computation graph.
 Explicit state introduces a tradeoff between performance and ergonomics.
 We discuss this in the tutorial [Nuisances in the tensor API](Nuisances.md).

-### Graph manipulation

-...

 Now we know how spidr constructs the graph, let's look at how it consumes it.

 ## Interpreting the graph with XLA

 spidr next converts the stack of tensor operations from its own internal representation to HLO.
-The process is fairly straightforward, and involves creating a fixed-length `IOArray` cache of pointers to C++ XLA `XlaOp`s, then iterating over the stack, creating an `XlaOp` for each `Expr`.
-Unlike a `List`, the `IOArray` provides O(1) access to previously-created `XlaOp`s for when we need to fetch by label.
-The process requires heavy use of the Idris C FFI and makes use of a thin custom C wrapper round the XLA C++ API.
+The process is fairly straightforward.
+We iterate over the stack, and for each `Expr`, add a C++ `XlaOp` pointer to a fixed-length `IOArray` array.
+Unlike a `List`, the `IOArray` provides O(1) access to previously-created `XlaOp`s so we can cheaply access to previously-created `XlaOp`s by label.
+The process makes heavy use of the Idris C FFI and a thin custom C wrapper round the XLA C++ API.

+In future, we plan instead to build a StableHLO rather than XLA HLO program.
+We'd create a StableHLO `tensor` for each `Expr` instead of an `XlaOp`.

 ## Compiling and executing the graph with PJRT

-...
+The OpenXLA project provides [_PJRT_](https://openxla.org/xla/pjrt_integration), an abstract interface for _plugins_ that compile and execute StableHLO (or HLO) programs for a specific hardware device.
+A machine learning frontend, such as spidr, that produces StableHLO (or HLO) programs, can use any PJRT plugin to run these programs.
+Plugins include

+* XLA compiler for CPU
+* XLA compiler for CUDA-enabled GPU
+* XLA compiler for TPU
+* IREE compiler for CPU

+The process in spidr is fairly straightforward for simple setups such as spidr's, and like the previous step, mostly involves C FFI calls.